Viper4/3081W_PradoEditor/README.md

    make
    ```

-   On Windows:

-   For Microsoft Visual Studio:
+   Windows (Microsoft Visual Studio):
    1. Navigate to Project > Properties > VC++ Directories
-   2. Add the following path to your 'Include Directories': ...\opencv\build\include
+   2. Add the following path to your 'Include Directories': `...\opencv\build\include`
-   3. Add the following path to your 'Library Directories': ...\opencv\build\x64\vc16\lib
+   3. Add the following path to your 'Library Directories': `...\opencv\build\x64\vc16\lib `
    4. Navigate to Project > Properties > Linker > Input
-   5. Add the following file to your 'Additional Dependencies': opencv_world4120d.lib
+   5. Add the following file to your 'Additional Dependencies': `opencv_world4120d.lib`
       - Replace 4120 with whatever OpenCV version you are using
       - 'd' for debug version, remove it for release version